tim-patterson/clortho/docs/BLOCK_FORMAT.md

 ...
 ```

-However to stop us walking off the end we'll place `[0,0,0,0,0,0,0,0,0,0,0]`
+However, to stop us walking off the end we'll place `[0,0,0,0,0,0,0,0,0,0,0]`
 This could be interpreted as key_length = 0, value_length = 0, timestamp = 0.
 This allows a reader to read the whole record without the early break if
-that simpifies any implementations
+that simplifies any implementations.

 ### B+Tree Section
 This section contains a bunch of btree pages.